Catel/Catel.Docs/src/vnext/catel-mvvm/services/view-export-service.md

 # ViewExportService

-The *IViewExportService *allows a developer to export a specific view that belongs to a view model to the clipboard, a file or a printer.
+The `IViewExportService` allows a developer to export a specific view that belongs to a view model to the clipboard, a file or a printer.

-/\*\*/ Exporting a view

 ## Exporting a view